As a parent, if there are just three things you could know about your child's online world, what would they be?

 "Are you happy?
 What brings you joy?
 What are you grateful for today?"
 "How are they coping with friends?
 Are they respected?
 Do they treat others with respect?"
 "Is my son ever feeling peer pressure?
 Is there a dark side to his online world?"

-#4 - Is my child talking about risky topics?
-(Swearing, sex and respect) Parents/guardians also wanted to know if their child's online conversations were heading into risky or inappropriate territory.
+The parents we surveyed told us they need to know if their child's online conversations were heading into risky or inappropriate territory.

 - Are they swearing excessively?